kentaojapi/find-tweets/README.md

 Applying `Outgoing Webhooks` to the Channel, you can get it.
 https://api.slack.com/custom-integrations/outgoing-webhooks

+## Register the words to csv file that you are interested in
+You can register any number of the words to csv file.
+Also, you can register the number of which the mean is I explained above.
+The word and the number are separated by comma.
+Ther is one set of the word and the number in one row.

 ## Create the rule on AWS CloudWatch
 Creating the rule on AWS CloudWatch that kicks the code on AWS Lambda in every 15minutes, it is complete. https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Rule.html